ninjaaron/dirlog/README.rst

     end
   end

-*(fish is actually a better scripting language than POSIX in some ways, but, you know I sometimes like interoperability.)*
+*(fish is actually a better scripting language than POSIX in many ways, but, you know, I kind of like interoperability.)*

+In fish, you can just enter this at the command line and then use ``funcsave c`` to make it permanent.

-On the other hand, because I assume that anyone using tcsh actually knows how to write scripts for it (as, indeed, I do not), I leave it to you to figure it out.
+Because I assume that anyone using tcsh actually knows how to write scripts for it (as, indeed, I do not), I leave it to you to figure it out.

+Whichever horrible, non-POSIX shell you use, you'll need to modify the ``/path/to/dirlog.py`` to whatever it says when you run ``dirlog``.
+It will be site-specific.